silanthro/stores-client/content/docs/quickstarts/google-gemini-manual.md

 # Use Stores with Google Gemini API (Manual Tool Calling)

-In this tutorial, we will be creating a simple agent that can get the top posts on Hacker News.
+In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.
 While Gemini models can generate text, they need [additional tools](https://ai.google.dev/gemini-api/docs/function-calling) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent